cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

-This query returns 22 results which is only one more than the original but with this we can see how to combine filters and that single invidual may be crucal to a researcher's interest so it is well worth the extra complexity.
+This query returns 22 results which is only one more than the original but with this we can see how to combine filters and that single individual may be crucial to a researcher's interest so it is well worth the extra complexity.

 One of the great benefits of RDF and LinkedData is its flexibility.